saemeqamar2024/amazon_kindle_books/original_dataset/README.md

-This folder contains the raw data for over 130,000 Amazon Kindle books.
+This folder contains the code for the cleaning, analysis and visualisations that were done in Google Colab.
+The link to the raw data are given within the file.